Average Weather in November in Greenville California, United States

 For reference, the year's highest daily chance of a wet day is 37% on March 1, and its lowest chance is 1% on August 4.

-Over the course of November in Greenville, the chance of a day with only rain increases from 21% to 29%, the chance of a day with mixed snow and rain remains an essentially constant 2% throughout, and the chance of a day with only snow remains an essentially constant 1% throughout.
+Over the course of November in Greenville, the chance of a day with only rain increases from 20% to 28%, the chance of a day with mixed snow and rain increases from 1% to 3%, and the chance of a day with only snow remains an essentially constant 1% throughout.

 Probability of Precipitation in November